 What did I do when I arrived in Zaragoza?
 I was welcomed by my host Yvonne and we went for a drink and something to eat!
 Whoever said that you cannot be a vegetarian in Spain?

-When I announced I was visiting Zaragoza, I was often asked why, even by people who live there!
-I think there is a popular idea that it is a predominantly industrial city and an army base.
-But, I can tell you that it is worth seeing.
+When I announced I was visiting this city, I was often asked why, even by people who live there!
+I think there is a popular idea that it is a predominantly industrial place and an army base.
+But, I can tell you that it is well worth seeing.